Stocks start August higher after posting 6th monthly gain

 In Washington, Republicans and Democrats made progress in advancing President Biden's infrastructure package over the weekend.
 The package is expected to be passed in the Senate by the end of the week.

-Square rose 11.1% after the payments company said it would acquire the “buy now, pay later” company Afterpay for $29 billion.
+Square jumped 13.2% after the payments company said it would acquire the “buy now, pay later” company Afterpay for $29 billion.

 Bond yields were falling again.
-The yield on the 10-year Treasury note fell to 1.16% from 1.24% on Friday.
-Crude oil prices were down 4%.
+The yield on the 10-year Treasury note fell to 1.17% from 1.24% on Friday.
+Crude oil prices closed 3.6% lower.

+Investors are still closely watching any developments with the virus pandemic and how mutations and variants might impact economic growth amid a surge in new infections that's driving hospital caseloads in some places to their highest levels since the outbreak began.
+Still, analysts don't expect a big pullback in consumer or economic activity.

+“The impact on the economy will be considerably more limited than it was in previous waves,” said Gary Schlossberg, global strategist at Wells Fargo Investment Institute.

 Investors are also getting a few pieces of economic data this week that could help them better gauge the economy's health.